 In the case of Nopi, adjustments have been made for inland freight and insurance, cash discounts, bonus payments to purchasers, and commissions.
-An adjustment has also been made for selling expenses incurred in the home market. but not exceeding the amounts incurred in the United States, as provided by § 153.10(b) Customs Regulations (19 CFR 153.10(b)).
+An adjustment has also been made for selling expenses incurred in the home market, but not exceeding the amounts incurred in the United States, as provided by § 153.10(b) Customs Regulations (19 CFR 153.10(b)).

-In the case of Beiersdorf, adjustments none been made for cash discounts, bonus payments, and calling capaccas.
-However, in accordance with (159.10(b), the adjustment for selling empenses incurred in the home maritet was made by an amount not in encess of these enpenses incurred in the United States market.
-As inland freight in both merkets is stated to be the same, no adjustment is necessary.
+In the case of Beiersdorf, adjustments have been made for cash discounts, bonus payments, and selling expenses.
+However, in accordance with | 188.10(b), the adjustment for selling expenses incurred in the home market was made in an amount not in excess of those expenses incurred in the United States market.
+As inland freight in both markets is stated to be the same, no adjustment is necessary.